• Skip to primary navigation

 Do jade plants need direct sunlight?

-Jade plants thrive in direct sunlight, although they can also survive indoors if given enough light.
+Jade plants thrive in direct sunlight, although they can survive indoors if given enough light.

 You can put them near the south-facing windows if you’re indoors.